CCAgentOrg/QuestCraft/docs/introduction.md

 ## Getting Started & Configuration

 QuestCraft is designed for ease of use.
-To run it and use its AI features, you need to configure your environment variables.
+By default, it uses the **QuestCraft Community Tier**, which requires no setup.
+For advanced users who wish to use their own AI models and API keys, configuration is managed through environment variables.

 ### Environment Variables

-All application configuration is managed through a `.env` file in the project's root directory.
+For advanced users, all application configuration is managed through a `.env` file in the project's root directory.

 1.  **Create a `.env` file:** In the root of the project, find the `.env.sample` file.
 Make a copy of this file and rename it to `.env`.
 2.  **Configure your variables:** Open the new `.env` file and set the values as needed.
 All available options are documented with comments in the `.env.sample` file.

-#### Essential Configuration: API Keys
+#### Essential Configuration (Advanced): API Keys

-The most important variable to set is your AI provider's API key.
-The application is built to read this key directly from the environment; it will **never** ask you to enter it in the UI.
+By default, you do not need an API key.
+If you want to use your own private models, you need an API key.
+This key **must** be provided through an environment variable; the application will **never** ask you to enter it in the UI for security reasons.

 You can provide a generic key:
 ```